Frequently Asked Questions

 Where do I attend the course?

-The course will take place in central London with weekly lectures at 18.00 each Tuesday for 2 hours.
+The course will take place globally online with weekly lectures on Mondays and/or Tuesdays taking approximately 2 hours.

 How do I access the live global streaming lectures?